 Personal and Professional Characteristics

-- Demonstrates genuine kindness and empathy towards students, faculty, and staff, while being authentic, personable, and accessible in leadership.
+- Demonstrating genuine kindness and empathy towards students, faculty, and staff, while being authentic, personable and accessible in leadership.

-- Implements policies and practices guided by the diverse needs of students and the community, and promotes rigor that results in high student achievement to advance the mission of the community college.
+- Implements policies and practices consistent with the mission to meet the diverse needs of students and the community, and promotes rigor that results in high student achievement to advance the mission of the community college.

-- Focuses on meeting the needs of underserved student and community populations by identifying and implementing student equity strategies.
+- Focuses on meeting the needs of underserved student and community populations by identifying and implementing strategies that promote student equity.

-- Seeks diversity in employee positions and will make changes necessary to ensure positive outcomes in diversifying the workforce.
+- Promotes changes necessary to ensure positive outcomes in diversifying the workforce.

 - Understands how instruction, student services, academic support services, business and administrative services, and technology interface to effectively support student learning and other institutional processes.